flyCouch/Tattoofall/README.md

 # Tattoofall
 A webpage to get the RGB colour and its maxed complimentary colour.
-Not used for tattoo removal.
+Not to be used for tattoo removal.

 Don't upload a photo.